Troubleshooting and Resources

 Last reviewed: April 2026

 Not every rejection means the business idea is weak.
-Many rejections reflect misfit, weak evidence, poor timing, or a proposal that was not yet mature enough for approval.
+Many rejections reflect pathway misfit, weak evidence, poor timing, or overextended scope.

 Common rejection patterns